auroris/Umbraco8SSO/README.md

 #  Umbraco 8 Back Office Single Sign-On using OpenID Connect

 An example customization of Umbraco 8 using OpenID Connect to implement single-sign on for the back office.
-In this example, the OpenID Connect server is assumed to be https://github.com/auroris/OpenIddict-WindowsAuth and running at http://localhost:5000.
+In this example, the OpenID Connect server is assumed to be https://github.com/auroris/OpenIddict-WindowsAuth.

 ## Customizations to the default Umbraco 8 installation

 The App_Start folder was created and two new files were added: [IdentityServerAuthExtension.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/IdentityServerAuthExtension.cs) and [UmbracoCustomOwinStartup.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/UmbracoCustomOwinStartup.cs).
-In addition, a tweak was made to [Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48).
+In addition, owin:appStartup in [Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48) was modified from UmbracoDefaultOwinStartup to UmbracoCustomOwinStartup.

 ## Rationale